ryanpermanaa/sprintlab-athlix/README.md

 You have two easy ways to experience the **Athlix** website:

-### 1. 🌐 Direct Link (GitHub Pages)
+### 1. 🌐 Direct Link (Vercel App)

-The website is fully hosted and instantly accessible via GitHub Pages:
+The website is fully hosted and instantly accessible via Vercel:

 * **Link:** https://athlix-rho.vercel.app/